MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/emergency-calling-security-desk-notifications.md

 - For each emergency number, you'll set values for **Emergency dial string**, **Notification groups**, **Number to dial for emergency notification**, and **Notification mode**.

-- You define an extended notification for the test emergency number 933.
+- You can define an extended notification for the test emergency number 933.
 Because this is a test emergency number, no notifications are sent to the security desk.

 - You can have more than one notification group per number.

 - You can only enter a number to dial when the notification mode is NOT "Send notification only".

-**Example 1.** In the following example, ECP1, the default emergency dial string is set with full security desk configuration, and extended notifications with 933 are set to null.
+**Example 1.** In the following example, ECP1, the default emergency dial string is set with full security desk configuration.
+Extended notifications for the test emergency number, 933, are set to null.

 **ECP1**
 - Notification group: alert@contoso.com